 If non-payment is suspected, you file a claim with your credit insurer.
 Typically claims are paid within 60 days on a domestic loss.
 Export losses may take a bit longer because of country waiting periods.
 Most trade credit insurers also offer a debt collection service to their customers.

 The costs of credit insurance policy are typically nominal and very affordable considering the benefit they provide to your company.
 Policies are typically billed monthly or quarterly and require minimum reporting and effort to set up and maintain.
 Many policies costs reduce by a set percentage every year you company does not make a claim.
 Further, many insurers offer easy to use online policy management systems, where you can make credit requests, file a claim, and monitor your claims any time you want via the internet.

 What to do

-If you are interested protecting your company from loss of collection then please feel free to reach out to me or your CPA at Corrigan Krause.
+If you are interested protecting your company from loss of collection then please feel free to reach out Corrigan Krause.
 We will discuss your scenario, recommend a trusted credit insurance agent and assist you in the required reporting to ensure you get a policy that will fit your company’s needs.